May 2016 blatant news bias exhibited by Steamboat Today

 I do not agree but thanks for the suggestion.
 I've been in communication with Roger and will talk to him directly.
 No need for a middle man.

-You can bet had Good or Andrew personally attacked Dickson with fighting words, Steamboat Today would have harvested a response from Dickson, and played it up as front page news!
-This is a lesson in real-world reportorial bias by the local paper, which has no shame.
-Ristow and Schlichtman remain on Swift's payroll 2 years later.
-Nothing to see here, readership, move along.
+You can bet had Good or Andrew personally attacked Dickson with fighting words, Steamboat Today would have aggressively harvested Dickson's reaction and published it as headline news!
+This is an example of authentic newspaper bias by an operation exhibiting NO SHAME.

 everywhere video anytime